kobakos/Acrylic_3D_KB/README.md

 - keyswitches:44
 - keycaps(**only DSA profile**):44
 - diodes:44
-- random wire(I used junk LAN cable):appropriate amount
+- random wire(I used a junk LAN cable):appropriate amount
 - pro micro:2
-- plate mount trs jack which is capable of 3mm thick plate:2
+- panel mount trs/trrs jack which is capable of 3mm thick panel (like pj392a):2
 - solvents to stick the acrylics:appropriate amount
 - brush or syringe